cea-hpc/wi4mpi/doc/source/developer_guide.rst

 (see the :ref:`schema below <developer_guide_interface>`).
 This level has to be considered as a "libmpi.so" which is linked to the user application.

+.. todo:: Update with relevant changes of the jinja generator

 .. graphviz:: developer_guide/interface.dot
     :caption: Interface
     :name: developer_guide_interface